kvoon3/vscode-which-key-config-gen/README.md

 2. add a `names` field to your `vim.normalModeKeyBindingsNonRecursive` (generate which-key hint title)
 3. replace the keymap `whichkey.show` with `whichKeyConfigGen.show`

-And then you never need your old which-key config
+And then simply remove your old which-key configs

 ```diff
 {